Anzac

 This is an online tool that has a wide range of quality resources for students in a range of formats (eg articles, books, images, videos, primary sources, sets, websites) on a variety of topics.
 These resources have been selected from reliable national and international sources.

-- From here you can choose the Show only primary sources option.
+From here you can choose the Primary source media type.

 Books